 Filson simply makes the coolest bags in the game and the Journeyman is the best waxed canvas backpack I own.
 In fact, it’s my best bag period: I do own their nylon backpack but I use the Journeyman every chance I get.

-As I must whenever I discuss this bag, I should note that CIA agent Jack Ryan (John Krasinski) himself carries it in his Amazon incarnation, and this bag works in the stuffy halls of the CIA and the treacherous Venezuelan jungle because of its extraordinary verssatility: it’s made of tough canvas but it’s not covered in buckles and leather like a lot of waxed bags are.
+As I must whenever I discuss this bag, I should note that CIA agent Jack Ryan (John Krasinski) himself carries it in his Amazon incarnation.
+This bag works in the stuffy halls of the CIA and the treacherous Venezuelan jungle because of its extraordinary versatility: it’s made of tough canvas.
+Still, it’s not covered in buckles and leather like many waxed bags.

 In stark contrast to Filson’s Rucksack, their other everyday carry standout that’s sadly bereft of any features or internal pockets, the Journeyman is simple but also functional: padded laptop sleeve and zippered compartment on the inside, a collapsable bellows pocket on the front with slots for your wallet and pens, and that’s just about it.
 It’s all the pockets you need with none that you don’t, and combined with the bulletproof craftsmanship and a lifetime guarantee to fix any holes or broken buttons that may take place, you’ve got a stupendous bag that fits into just about any environment.